 Writing a marketing email isn’t all that complicated, right?
-Well… it depends on how much pressure you feel about getting it to accomplish something.
+Well… it depends on how much you want it to accomplish something.
 It sounds pretty simple to say “Write something that motivates the audience, edit ruthlessly, ask for the order, then press the send button.”

 It’s simple to say.
 To actually do it, you’ll need to slip into the shoes of that ideal customer, uncover their problems and pain points, empathize your brains out, figure out how to affect them emotionally, create a powerful subject line, then wrangle text until it’s likable and convincing.

 Sounding more complicated?
-Well, maybe if we analyze two successful marketing emails—look at the bones—we’ll get a little insight on why they were able to average a 69% open rate and a 19% click-through rate.
+Well, maybe if we analyze the two successful marketing emails down below—look at the bones—we’ll get a little insight on why they were able to average a 69% open rate and a 19% click-through rate.
 (MailChimp’s latest open rates are typically around 23% and click-throughs are around 2½ to 3%.)

-The emails below were sent to web designers who might use or recommend my writing services, but the principles can easily apply to other client types.
+These particular emails were sent to web designers who might use or recommend my writing services, but the principles can easily apply to other client types.
 At the time of this writing I’d already heard from 4 designers telling me they’ll be referring clients to me in the future.
 I’m already doing work for several of them.

 First we’ll look at the emails in their entirety, then we’ll talk about individual components and focus on a few details (see the bracketed numbers).
 Finally, some conclusions and suggestions—the point of this story.

 The first email

 (Subject line:) Ever struggle with words, [first name]?

 Hi [first name], I looked at your online work and really liked the look of it.

 I’m Roger Steen, a writer, and if you don’t mind I’d like to share a sample from my own portfolio: